-- 1. Both Party A and Party B have executed the solar wafer supply contract (buyer's contract no.: CSI-ZN80818-B), its supplementary agreement (buyer's contract no.: CSI-709-P0066) and its supplementary agreement to solar wafer supply contract (contract no.: CSI-ZN100323).
-Both parties agree that Party A shall purchase certain quantity of wafers from Party B and Party B shall supply certain quantity of wafers to Party A. - The four parties, Parties A, B, C and D, executed the 2nd supplementary agreement to solar wafer supply contract ("2nd Supplementary Agreement", contract no. CSI-ZN100810).
+- 1. Both Party A and Party B have executed the solar wafer supply contract (buyer's contract no.: CSI-ZN80818-B), its supplementary agreement (buyer's contract no.: CSI-ZN80818-B), its supplementary agreement (buyer's contract no.: CSI-ZN100323).
+Both parties agree that Party A shall purchase certain quantity of wafers from Party B and Party B shall supply certain quantity of wafers to Party A. - 2.
+The four parties, Parties A, B, C and D, executed the 2nd supplementary agreement to solar wafer supply contract ("2nd Supplementary Agreement", contract no. CSI-ZN100810).
 All the contracts and agreements mentioned in these clauses 1 and 2 hereinabove are collectively known as "Original Contracts." - 3.
 Parties C and D were added to become the parties to the Original Contracts pursuant to the "2nd Supplementary Agreement", and, together with Party B, become the "Sellers" of the Original Contracts with respect to the wafer business.